Exemocaro/PI/README.md

 # Real-time Audio Emotion Recognition

 This project implements a real-time audio emotion recognition system using WebSocket communication between a Python Flask server and a web-based client.
 The system provides visual feedback and real-time graphing of emotion predictions.
+It was built in Python 3.10+.
+All the necessary packages are listed in the `requirements.txt` file.

 ## Project Structure